-The callback module can be changed for a running server using the transition action {change\callback\module, NewModule}.
+The callback module can be changed for a running server using any of the transition actions {change\callback\module, NewModule}, {push\callback\module, NewModule} or pop\callback\module.
 Note that this is a pretty esotheric thing to do...
 The origin for this feature is a protocol that after version negotiation branches off into quite different state machines depending on the protocol version.
 There might be other use cases.
-Beware that the NewModule completely replaces the previous behaviour module, so all relevant callback functions has to handle the state and data from the previous callback module.
+Beware that the new callback module completely replaces the previous behaviour module, so all relevant callback functions has to handle the state and data from the previous callback module.